What Is White Noise And Can It Help You Sleep?

 2. Play the ISM at a low volume.

-3. Operate the ISM for a short duration of time.
+3. Operate the ISM for a short duration of time (using one that has an auto-off timer).

-What these studies collectively suggest is that scientific evidence backs up the potential of white noise in enhancing sleep for certain adults and newborns.
+What all of the above studies suggest is that scientific evidence appears to back up the potential of white noise to aid sleep for some adults and newborns.

 However, if you use it to help children sleep, it’s important to do so in a safe way.
-Don’t play white noise at a loud volume or for extended periods of time, and aim to avoid developing a reliance on it for inducing sleep.
+Don’t play white noise at a loud volume or for extended periods of time, use an auto-off timer, and try not to become reliant on it when sleeping.

 As you’d expect, the companies that make white noise machines all speak highly of the potential for white noise to improve sleep.